cooperMark7/The-snake-game/README.md

 CSS: Styles the game elements and provides visual feedback.
 JavaScript: Implements the game logic, including snake movement, collision detection, food generation, and game state management.
 Code Structure
 index.html: The main HTML file that sets up the game structure. styles.css: The CSS file that styles the game elements. script.js: The JavaScript file that handles the game logic.

+## Code Structure
+index.html: The main HTML file that sets up the game structure. styles.css: The CSS file that styles the game elements. script.js: The JavaScript file that handles the game logic.